-Our dynamic and nationally-renowned faculty is committed to both undergraduate and graduate education.
+Our dynamic and nationally-renowned faculty members are strongly committed to promoting the highest caliber undergraduate and graduate education for all students.
 Each of us excels in our teaching, research, creative activities, and service to our students.

-The School of HMSLS offers nationally-recognized programs that prepare students for a variety of careers.
+The School of Human Movement, Sport, and Leisure Studies offers nationally-recognized programs that prepare students for a wide variety of careers.
 The six undergraduate major programs form the cornerstone of the School's focus.
 You may choose from:

 - Athletic Training